brave/qa-resources/wikitemplate-ios.md

 - [ ] Verify clicking the playlist button adds audio/video to playlist and initiates offline play
 - [ ] Verify able to add audio/video to playlist via share menu
 - [ ] Verify able to add audio/video to playlist via long press context menu
-- [ ] Verify Autoplay is enabled by default
+- [ ] Verify Autoplay is disabled by default
-- [ ] Verify with autoplay enabled, able to play audio/video automatically
+- [ ] Verify with Autoplay enabled, able to play audio/video automatically
 - [ ] Verify with background audio enabled, able to play audio/video with device locked or app in background

 ## Brave News

 - [ ] Verify Brave News opt-in is shown on a clean install
-- [ ] Verify once opted-in Brave news starts showing artciles
+- [ ] Verify once opted-in Brave news starts showing articles
 - [ ] Verify promoted content is shown on Brave News
 - [ ] Verify in-line ads are shown on Brave News
 - [ ] Verify able to add custom RSS feed to the list of sources